andrew/ultimate-awesome/README.md

 - [awesome-resources](https://github.com/antick/awesome-resources) - 🧷 An awesome list of resources.
 - [awesome-bigdata](https://github.com/Anyz01/awesome-bigdata) - A curated list of awesome big data frameworks, ressources and other awesomeness.
 - [awesome-list](https://github.com/aswathselvam/awesome-list) - Awesome List of Controls, Vision, Planning.
-- [awesome-aerospace-engineering](https://github.com/awesomelistsio/awesome-aerospace-engineering) - A curated list of tools, frameworks, resources, and educational content for Aerospace Engineering.
 - [awesome-altcoins](https://github.com/awesomelistsio/awesome-altcoins) - A curated list of awesome resources, tools, wallets, block explorers, and communities for altcoins (cryptocurrencies other than Bitcoin).
 This list covers a wide range of popular and emerging altcoins, providing resources for research, trading, and development.
 - [awesome-bitcoin](https://github.com/awesomelistsio/awesome-bitcoin) - A curated list of awesome resources, tools, wallets, block explorers, and communities for Bitcoin, the first and most widely used cryptocurrency.
 This list covers everything from beginner guides to advanced development resources for Bitcoin enthusiasts, investors, and developers.
 - [awesome-blockchain-protocols](https://github.com/awesomelistsio/awesome-blockchain-protocols) - A list of various blockchain protocols and frameworks, including Layer 1 and Layer 2 solutions.